The reason that a personal visit is required is to allow the tax office to perform an identity check. See which 42 tax offices perform ID checks.

 You must also appear in person at the tax office to apply for a tax deduction card if you return to Norway to work and you have not paid taxes in Norway over the past two years.

 Exemption from obligation to attend an ID check

-If you have appeared in persone at a tax office for an identity and document check in 2016 or 2017, you do not need to visit the tax office in order to obtain a tax deduction card for 2018.
+If you have a D-number that is activ and you have earlier appeared in persone at a tax office for an identity and document check, you do not need to visit the tax office for a new ID-check in order to obtain a tax deduction card for 2018.
 In that case, you can send in or submit a fully completed tax deduction card application for foreign citizens to the tax office.

 Other exemptions from the obligation to attend an ID check:

 - Foreign board members of Norwegian companies who are liable to tax under the Tax Act section 2-3 (1) litera e

 - Persons receiving wages from the Norwegian State for work performed abroad and who are liable to tax under the Tax Act section 2-3 (1) litera g